 Call us for help…

 If you or loved one is in need of help with Penal Code 1538.5 PC motion to suppress evidence and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
 We can provide a free consultation in office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.

-For more information on law and motion in Nevada's criminal court system, please see our pages on Nevada's criminal court system.
+For more information on law and motion in Nevada's criminal court system, please see our pages on motions to suppress evidence in Nevada criminal cases.